vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 but conducing him to deference.
 The vigorous way in which this seems to be done could point to the forceful nature of the allegorical figure.
 The object that he seems to hold above his head may have been the skull, although the sculpture is too much worn to be certain about iṭ But if so, it would make this four-armed ‘chubby figure’ in the Dakṣiṇām¯urti panel a true āyudhapuruṣa.

-A similar allegorical figure must, if our theory is correct, have been depicted in the missing part of the final panel \(W 6\), this time, however, ‘waiting on the great hero’ \( upatasthe mahātmānam
+A similar allegorical figure must, if our theory is correct, have been depicted in the missing part of the final panel \(W 6\), this time, however, ‘waiting on the great hero’ \( upatasthe mahātmānaṁ\).

-. \).
 60

 The Pāśupata Weapon thus seems to be the true subject of the Nagarī architrave.
 It is represented as a begging bowl made of Brahmā’s fifth head